Luka140/AE4ASM599-ros-gazebo/src/simulation/README.md

 * [**Gazebo Fortress (Igntion):**](https://gazebosim.org/docs/fortress/install) Is provided as a package and can be installed as `ros-humble-ros-gz`.
 * [**XACRO:**](http://wiki.ros.org/xacro) Is provided as a package and can be installed as `ros-humble-xacro`
 * [**Ros2 control**](https://control.ros.org/rolling/index.html) Is provided as a package and can be installed as `ros-humble-ign-ros2-control`

+### Accreditaion
+This package is primarily written by Justin Dubois